gvessio/uav-crowd-detection/README.md

 The proposed method is based on a two-loss model in which the main classification task, aimed at distinguishing between crowded and noncrowded scenes, is simultaneously assisted by a regression task, aimed at people counting.
 Based on the well-known [Grad-CAM](https://arxiv.org/abs/1610.02391), the method can also provide class activation heatmaps, useful to semantically augment the flight maps (an example is shown below).
 Finally, it is worth noting that by lowering the confidence threshold, the network achieved very high recall (about 97%), without sacrificing too much precision (about 78%).

-The method may be beneficial to crowd analysis-related tasks, for example for purposes of video surveillance from drones.
+The method may also be beneficial to crowd analysis-related tasks, for example for purposes of video surveillance from drones.

 The code is written in Python.
 As deep learning framework, we used TensorFlow and the Keras API.